ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

   [number of documents](../../server/configuration/indexing-configuration#indexing.corax.documentslimitforcompressiondictionarycreation)
   threshold (100,000 docs by default) or the
   [amount of memory](../../server/configuration/indexing-configuration#indexing.corax.maxallocationsatdictionarytraininginmb)
-  threshold (2GB by default).
+  threshold (up to 2GB).
 Both thresholds are configurable.
   {NOTE/}
 * If upon creation there are less than 10,000 documents in the involved collections, it may make sense to manually force an index reset after reaching